top of page

 Hipkiss' works are characterized by a meticulous yet anarchic style, echoing the push-pull of the creative relationship between two individuals in symbiosis.
 Their themes revolve around the inevitable meeting of elemental pairs and the power play that results: human-made versus nature, feminine forces versus masculine, democracy versus authoritarianism.
 Under the artists' lens, these conjunctions, fraught with potential antagonism, are snapshots in time in which any conflict becomes crystallized and visible.
 Look harder and the work reveals the inherent creative process: the drawings are not the result of a solitary reverie, but rather perceptions of our world as it is, between shared visions and reality.

-Hipkiss is represented in various collections around the world, including the FRACs Picardie and Occitanie, The Metropolitan Museum of Art, Museum Boijmans Van Beuningen, John Michael Kohler Art Center, Cindy Sherman, Rudolf Zwirner, Antoine de Galbert, Kupferstichkabinett and The Whitworth.
+Hipkiss is represented in various collections, including the FRACs Picardie and Occitanie (FR), The Metropolitan Museum of Art (NY), Museum Boijmans Van Beuningen (NL), John Michael Kohler Art Center (WI), Cindy Sherman, Rudolf Zwirner, Antoine de Galbert, Kupferstichkabinett (DE) and The Whitworth (UK).

-A two-time recipient of aid from the DRAC Occitanie and a four-time winner of the Pollock-Krasner Foundation grant, Hipkiss has been exhibited internationally, notably at the following institutions: The Drawing Center, La Maison Rouge, David Zwirner, The Irish Museum of Modern Art, La Caixa, The Aldrich Museum of Contemporary Art, Tate Britain, Whitechapel and New Museum.
+A two-time recipient of aid from the DRAC Occitanie and a four-time winner of the Pollock-Krasner Foundation grant, Hipkiss has been exhibited internationally, notably at the following institutions: The Drawing Center (NY), La Maison Rouge (FR), David Zwirner (NY), The Irish Museum of Modern Art (IE), La Caixa (ES), The Aldrich Museum of Contemporary Art (CT), Tate Britain (UK), Whitechapel (UK) and New Museum (NY).

 'Hipkiss' is the pseudonym of Alpha and Christopher Mason, once known collectively as 'Chris Hipkiss'.